teaching-on-testbeds/repro-DNS/README.md

 ```bash
 dig attack0.home.lan
 ```
+`attack0.home.lan` is a malicious query because the malicious server's zone file we configured earlier contains 1500 records that delegate the resolution of `attack0.home.lan` to a DNS non-responsive server.
+TYou will not receive a response with an ANSWER SECTION containing an IP address for `attack.home.lan` because the resolver was directed to a server incapable of responding to the resolver's requests.

-Stop the resolver and restart it with the Valgrind tool
+Stop the resolver (Ctrl+C) and restart it with the Valgrind tool
 ```bash
 cd /etc
 valgrind --tool=callgrind named -g -c /etc/named.conf